restic/restic/doc/Design.md

 repository password.
 This is then used with `scrypt`, a key derivation function (KDF), and the supplied parameters (`N`, `r`, `p` and `salt`) to derive 64 key bytes.
-The first 32 bytes are used as the encryption key (for AES-256) and the last 32 bytes are used as the signing key (for Poly1305-AES).
+The first 32 bytes are used as the encryption key (for AES-256) and the last 32 bytes are used as the message authentication key (for Poly1305-AES).
 These last 32 bytes are divided into a 16 byte AES key `k` followed by 16 bytes of secret key `r`.
 They key `r` is then masked for use with Poly1305 (see the paper for details).

-This signing key is used to compute a MAC over the bytes contained in the JSON field `data` (after removing the Base64 encoding and not including the last 32 byte).
+This message authentication key is used to compute a MAC over the bytes contained in the JSON field `data` (after removing the Base64 encoding and not including the last 32 byte).
 If the password is incorrect or the key file has been tampered with, the computed MAC will not match the last 16 bytes of the data, and restic exits with an error.
 Otherwise, the data is decrypted with the encryption key derived from `scrypt`.
-This yields a JSON document which contains the master signing and encryption keys for this repository (encoded in Base64) and the polynomial that is used for CDC.
+This yields a JSON document which contains the master encryption and message authentication keys for this repository (encoded in Base64) and the polynomial that is used for CDC.
 The command `restic cat masterkey` can be used as follows to decrypt and pretty-print the master key:

     $ restic -r /tmp/restic-repo cat masterkey
     {
-        "sign": {
+        "mac": {
           "k": "evFWd9wWlndL9jc501268g==",
           "r": "E9eEDnSJZgqwTOkDtOp+Dw=="
         },